 King's Chapel is an independent congregation affiliated with the Unitarian Universalist Association.
 The members of the Society of King's Chapel use a congregational system of governance with elected officers (Senior and Junior Wardens, a Treasurer, and an Assistant Treasurer) and a Vestry of 12 members, four of whom are elected each year for three-year terms.

 King's Chapel and the adjacent burying ground (owned by the City of Boston) are the fifth stop on Boston's Freedom Trail walking tour.
-Morning prayer, with a sermon, is held at 11:00 a.m. on Sundays and a service of midday prayer is held on Wednesdays at 6:00 p.m. throughout the year.
+Morning prayer, with a sermon, is held at 11:00 a.m. on Sundays and an evening service is held on Wednesdays at 5:30 p.m. throughout the year.
 Everyone is welcome.

 The Society's Parish House, containing a chapel, offices, and meeting rooms, and the minister's residence are in two townhouses at 63 and 64 Beacon Street.